The King of Traditional Joinery

 Hand Tool Approach

-Cutting mortises by hand requires a mortise chisel (heavier and thicker than a bench chisel) and a mallet.
-Mark your mortise boundaries precisely using a marking gauge.
-Chop straight down to establish the ends, then work from the center outward, removing waste in small increments.
-For tenons, use a backsaw or tenon saw to cut the cheeks, then the shoulders.
-A shoulder plane helps fine-tune the fit.
+Cutting mortises by hand is meditative work once you develop the rhythm, and frustrating work before that.
+You need a mortise chisel — heavier and thicker than a bench chisel, designed to handle the levering forces involved — and a good mallet.
+Mark your mortise boundaries precisely with a marking gauge.
+Chop straight down to establish the ends first, then work from the center outward, removing waste in small increments.
+Rushing this produces ragged walls that weaken the joint.

 Power Tool Methods

-A dedicated mortiser (benchtop or floor-standing) cuts clean, square mortises quickly.
-Alternatively, use a plunge router with an edge guide and spiral upcut bit, squaring the corners with a chisel afterward.
-For tenons, the table saw with a dado stack or repeated passes works excellently.
-A tenoning jig provides safer, more accurate cuts for the cheeks.
+A dedicated mortiser — either benchtop or floor-standing — cuts clean, square mortises faster than hand tools by a wide margin.
+If you don’t want a single-purpose tool, a plunge router with an edge guide and spiral upcut bit works well, though you’ll need to square the rounded corners with a chisel afterward.
+For tenons, the table saw is hard to beat.
+A dado stack removes waste quickly, or you can make repeated passes with a standard blade.
+A tenoning jig that holds the workpiece vertically provides safer, more accurate cheek cuts than freehanding against the fence.

 Fit and Assembly

-Proper fit is everything.
-The tenon should slide into the mortise with hand pressure—too tight risks splitting the mortise walls during glue-up; too loose compromises strength.
-Test-fit dry before any glue application.
-When you are satisfied with the fit, apply glue to both mortise walls and tenon cheeks.
-Clamp firmly and check for square before the glue sets.
+Fit determines everything.
+The tenon should slide into the mortise with firm hand pressure — not so tight that you need to force it (that risks splitting the mortise walls during glue-up) and not so loose that it rattles around (that compromises the entire point of the joint).
+Always test-fit dry before any glue touches the wood.
+When the fit is right, apply glue to both the mortise walls and the tenon cheeks, clamp firmly, and check for square before the glue grabs.
+You get one shot at this — repositioning a glued mortise and tenon is not a thing.

 Drawboring for Extra Strength

-Traditional drawboring adds mechanical lock to the joint.
+Drawboring is old technology that adds a mechanical lock to the joint, and it’s worth knowing even if you don’t use it on every project.
 Drill through the mortise walls, assemble the joint dry, and mark the tenon through those holes.
-Remove the tenon and drill it slightly offset (1/32 inch toward the shoulder).
-When you drive a tapered wooden peg through the assembled joint, it pulls everything tight permanently—no glue required, though modern woodworkers often use both.
+Pull the tenon back out and drill it — but offset slightly, about 1/32 inch toward the shoulder.
+When you drive a tapered wooden peg through the assembled joint, that offset forces the tenon tight against the shoulder permanently.
+No glue required, though modern woodworkers often use both for belt-and-suspenders security.

 Variations for Different Applications

-The through mortise and tenon exposes the tenon end on the opposite face, often with decorative wedges.
-Haunched tenons include a small step that fills the groove in frame-and-panel construction.
-Twin tenons distribute load across a wider rail.
-The bridle joint (open mortise) simplifies cutting while maintaining significant strength.
-Each variation addresses specific structural or aesthetic requirements.
+The basic mortise and tenon adapts to a surprising range of situations.
+The through mortise and tenon exposes the tenon end on the opposite face — often with decorative wedges that look striking and add mechanical strength.
+Haunched tenons include a small step that fills the groove in frame-and-panel construction, preventing the panel groove from showing as a gap.
+Twin tenons split the load across a wider rail for better resistance to twisting.
+The bridle joint, which is basically an open mortise, simplifies cutting while still providing significant strength for lighter-duty applications.
+Each variation exists because someone encountered a specific structural or aesthetic problem and adapted the basic joint to solve it.